AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 ## Upload large files (> 1Gb) from your own computer

 FileZilla is a GUI that helps transfer local files to remote servers like our RStudio Server.
-We recommend setting up FileZilla if your dataset is larger than a Gb or if you will want to be transferring files back and forth to the RStudio Server.
+We recommend setting up FileZilla if your dataset is larger than a Gb or if you will transfer files to and from the RStudio Server.

 ### Install FileZilla on Mac